Ranntej/FirstE/README.md

-# FirstE this is a test dont bother
+# FirstE speaking - this is a test dont bother